Sasha Mottaghi-Taromsari - Private Tutor in North London

 Fun Facts About Me

-In addition to studying medicine, I'm a keen musician, playing both clarinet and guitar to Grade 8 standard.
-I also enjoy racquet sports and table tennis.
+In addition to working as a doctor, I'm a keen musician, playing both clarinet and guitar to Grade 8 standard.
+I also enjoy swimming, racquet sports, and table tennis.

 My Client Testimonials